Demystifying the Lifecycle of Failures in Platform-Orchestrated Agentic Workflows: Background

-Modern agentic AI development platforms (e.g., Dify, Coze, n8n) expose agentic system construction through a node-based paradigm, where each node corresponds to a functional unit.
+\textbf{Agentic AI Development Platform.} Modern agentic AI development platforms (e.g., Dify, Coze, n8n) expose agentic workflow construction through a node-based paradigm, where each node corresponds to a functional unit.
 By connecting nodes, users can define complex multi-agent system that combine reasoning, control, and external interactions.
-The \textbf{node types} are summarized as follows, the detailed description of the nodes can be found in the Appendix \ref{app:bg}: 1) Start and Termination Nodes; 2) LLM and Agent Nodes; 3) Knowledge Nodes; 4) Logic and Control Nodes; 5) Code and Template Nodes; 6) Tool and Integration Nodes.
-These integration nodes extend the platform’s capability beyond built-in components, enabling workflows to interact with external services, databases, or custom tools.
+The \textbf{node types} are summarized as follows: 1) Start and Termination Nodes; 2) LLM and Agent Nodes; 3) Knowledge Nodes; 4) Logic and Control Nodes; 5) Code and Template Nodes; 6) Tool and Integration Nodes.
+These nodes extend the platform’s capability beyond built-in components, enabling workflows to interact with external services, databases, or custom tools.
+These node types are further analyzed in Sec. \ref{subsec:failure-attribution} except Start and Termination nodes because they serve as the entry and exit markers of the workflow and do not directly contribute to execution failures.

-Together, these nodes provide support for the following functions: 1) Reasoning and task execution; 2) Knowledge search; 3) Dynamic orchestration; 4) Data transformation and management; 5) External tool integration; This modular design allows practitioners to flexibly compose workflows that combine autonomous reasoning, structured control, and tool use, lowering the barrier to building multi-agent systems while maintaining extensibility.